 - Top-down macro: Multi-asset strategies reliant on market returns to achieve the majority of their growth, making them suitable for investors that need a low-governance, all-in-one solution.
 Tail risk management is largely a function of diversification and mean-variance optimization techniques in an attempt to protect the portfolio at times of economic crisis.
 Due to a high level of index exposure and tactical allocation techniques, a traditional top-down approach where the asset allocation process is out of sync with the security selection may experience more downside risk in a failing market.

 - Idiosyncratic: Multi-asset strategies that place a significant emphasis on tactical asset allocation and/or specific trade ideas to create a portfolio less reliant on traditional market returns, but still typically long-bias.

 In a rising rate environment, risk parity and top-down macro strategies could possibly struggle with managing tail risks relative to a bottom-up approach.
-Take into consideration correlations among the S&P 500, MSCI ACWI and Russell 2000 are all above 0.90 over a 10-year period.
 Knowing what you own is critical in down markets where all stocks are not created equal.
 The same thinking applies for building multi-asset class structures where each structure is not created equal.

 The current change in the markets forces asset allocators to evaluate sources of return and tail risk management techniques.
 Ensure that you have the right multi-asset approach.